 Boats go as fast or as slow as they want.
 And regarding speed, as long as the boat is not in a ‘no wake’ zone it can fly by.
 And for the most part, the ‘no wake’ zones are only around the bridges.
 It’s a rather lawless canal where huge mega yachts cruise through at 30 knots and small sailboats putter along at 3 knots.
 You have to experience it to believe it.
 There’s no etiquette.

-2. The architecture is eclectic and there is loads to look at.
+2. The architecture is eclectic and there are of loads of properties to look at.

 3. The boats that you’ll see along the journey are eye-catching!